-12. DECIDES that the new Secretary General should commence duty, if at all possible, at such a date so as to provide for a handover period of ten working days.
+12. DECIDES that the new Secretary General should commence duty, if at all possible, at such a date so as to provide for a handover period of ten working days. ]

-Annex 2
+[Annex 2

 Standing Committee decision on a process for recruiting a new Secretary General

+[Current Secretary Generals’ efforts are reviewed through X process at X time during their first term to determine if they are eligible for renewal for the maximum term length as Secretary General.

+If the current SG receives reviews of exemplary performance, they are able to be renewed through the approval of the Standing Committee.

+If not, the following process is considered:]

-The Standing Committee decides that the process for recruiting a new Secretary General will follow the steps below:
+The Standing Committee decides that the process for recruiting a new Secretary General will follow the steps below [taking into account the past previous recruitments processes]:

 The recruitment process will start as soon as possible after the Chair of the Standing Committee has communicated that the Secretary General is ending his/her employment.